substack/html-version-spec/readme.markdown

 `https://example.com/versions/1.2.0.html.sig` would be:

 ```
-gerBksEAbycxxPN6WoNjUjWkl9r9+uwC5bWlmxR7ud5X9sr2pxY4fSJXq2pSlo/4dNVZ6ktJoP3HrErJ3+aWDA==
+Qzidki4WHWCaNLZj8TzsfnUdJ2dhWE4g1jYJXzU67ZlhwyA81tSymMsAVBNlT41l+ASM7ukZlPeaDCJ7gmV5AA==
 ```

-## prev link
+## predecessor-version link

-If there are any previous versions of the application, the current html file MUST include a `<link rel="prev">` element.
+If there are any previous versions of the application, the current html file MUST include a `<link rel="predecessor-version">` element.

-An HTML file may contain many `<link rel="prev">` elements to redundantly enumerate different ways to fetch the desired content, but all the hrefs should point at the exact same content.
+An HTML file may contain many `<link rel="predecessor-version">` elements to redundantly enumerate different ways to fetch the desired content, but all the hrefs should point at the exact same content.

 The attributes for this `<link>` element are:

-* rel - "prev" (required)
+* rel - "predecessor-version" (required)
 * href - external resource where the content can be found
 * integrity - See the section on the integrity attribute below.
 * version - if `href` is not given in this element and there is a corresponding